syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Multiple-selection.md

 ## Token Representation

-Selected items will be displayed with a customizable token representation and the users can remove each tokenized item with the close button.
+Selected items will be displayed with a customizable token representation, and users can remove each tokenized item using the close button.

 {% tabs %}